pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 Parameters:
-- channelGroup: String — The channel group to add the channels to.
+- channelGroup (String): Target channel group.
-- channels: List<String> — The channels to add to the channel group.
+- channels (List<String>): Channels to add.

-##### Maximum number of channels
-- Up to 200 channels per API call.

 ### Sample code
+##### Reference code
 ```
 1

 ```

 ### Response
-No actionable data is returned.
-Check result.isFailure or handle exceptions via result.onFailure { }.
+No actionable data returned.
+Check result.isFailure or handle in result.onFailure { exception -> ... }.

 ## List channels in a channel group

 ##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the [Admin Portal](https://admin.pubnub.com/).

-This function lists all channels in a channel group.
+Lists all channels in a channel group.

 ### Method(s)
-Use the following method in the Kotlin SDK:

 ```
 `1pubnub.listChannelsForChannelGroup(
 2    channelGroup: String